Oven Roasted Chickpeas

 Eat them quickly!
 Truthfully, these are best when eaten hot or shortly after they have come out of the oven.
 Since they’re not deep fried, they don’t remain as crispy for as long as many of the store bought brands!

-Store in an airtight container: You can store these oven roasted chickpeas for 2-3 days in an airtight container at room temp, but they will start to lose their crunch after that.
+Store in an airtight container: Allow chickpeas to cool slightly, and store roasted chickpeas in an airtight container for up to 2-3 days at room temperature, but they will start to lose their crunch after that.

 Ingredients